pfy624/pfy624.github.io/_pages/about.md

 # 🏅Honors and Awards

-- 02/2024:  Scholarship for graduate
+- 02/2024:  Scholarship for graduate student
 - 10/2023:  Co-authored IEEE-PHM paper get the best paper award in PHM-Hangzhou 2023.
 - 05/2023:  Research findings were reported by official Weibo account of the UESTC.[Link](https://weibo.com/3982954755/4905682024006101 "UESTC-weibo")
 - 09/2022:  USTC Freshman Scholarship